 If Scorrybreac is full, the Isle of Skye Baking Company on Wentworth Street does excellent soup, sandwiches, and baking for a more casual dinner.

 Eilean Donan Castle is the most photographed castle in Scotland, sitting on a small island where three lochs meet.
 The current structure is largely a 20th-century reconstruction, done with enough care to feel authentic. £11 entry, opens 10am.
-The views from the battlements — lochs in three directions, mountains behind, the Skye Bridge visible west — are the real draw.
+The views from the battlements — lochs in three directions, mountains behind — are the real draw.

 Urquhart Castle at 57.3242°N, -4.4444°W (£12 entry, plus £4 parking) is the ruin of a medieval stronghold destroyed in 1692.
 The visitor centre is well done, but I prefer walking straight to the castle.
 Wind off the water, birds calling, the sense that this place has seen everything and forgotten nothing.